-You play as Nathan with his Hunter's Whip, an item handed down through the generations of vampire hunters, as you must search the castle, finding all the enemies and bosses that, upon their defeats, will aid in your journey to get to Dracula and save your master.
-As you finish each boss, you get a certain Key Item/Ability, that will give Nathan a new ability to use to get to new areas of the castle.
+Nathan with his Hunter's Whip, an item handed down through the generations of vampire hunters, must search the castle, finding all the enemies and bosses that, upon their defeats, will aid in his journey to get to Dracula and save his master.
+As Nathan defeats each boss, he gets a certain Key Item/Ability that will give him a new ability to use to get to new areas of the castle.
 This is generally called the "Metroidvania" pattern.

 - Double - allows character to jump a second time in mid-air.
 After defeating Cerberus.